Eric Bristow: Mentoring Phil Taylor

-In the 1980s, Bristow came across Phil Taylor, then a raw young darts talent in Stoke-on-Trent.
-He sponsored him with about £10,000 to fund his development in the game, on the understanding that the money would be repaid.
-Taylor went on to usurp his mentor as the greatest darts player ever, with Bristow often on the receiving end of his brilliance.
+In the 1980s, Bristow came across Phil Taylor, then a raw young darts talent in Stoke-on-Trent, and he sponsored him with about £10,000 to fund his development in the game, on the understanding that the money would be repaid.
+Taylor went on to usurp his mentor as the greatest darts player ever.

 Later career and retirement

 Bristow's form deteriorated in the early 1990s and he was dropped from the Merseyside team in 1992.
-Bristow had joined Merseyside, his third county, in 1988, after previously playing for London from 1976–1980 and for Staffordshire from 1980–1988.
+Bristow had joined Merseyside, his third county, in 1988, after previously playing for London from 1976 to 1980 and for Staffordshire from 1980 to 1988.
 With Merseyside, Bristow played with his international teammate Kevin Kenny, and after being dropped by Merseyside, he was dropped from the England national side later the same year.
 The split within darts saw Bristow become a founding member of the Professional Darts Corporation.

 At the World Matchplay event in Blackpool, Bristow made six appearances without winning a match.
 His swansong came in a classic semi-final at the 1997 PDC World Championship, which he lost to his protégé, Phil Taylor.
-Bristow's last appearance came at the World Championships in 2000, ending his 23-year run of playing in a world championship.
-He stopped playing professionally after the event.
+Bristow's last appearance came at the World Championships in 2000, ending his 23-year run of playing in a world championship, after which, he stopped playing professionally after the event.

-From late December 1993, until November 2016, when he was sacked, he worked mainly as a spotter, a pundit and an occasional commentator for Sky Sports during televised PDC tournaments, while continuing to travel and play on the exhibition circuit.
+From late December 1993, until November 2016, when he was dismissed, he worked mainly as a spotter, a pundit and an occasional commentator for Sky Sports during televised PDC tournaments, while continuing to travel and play on the exhibition circuit.
 Bristow returned to TV screens as a player in 2008 on Setanta Sports to compete in the BetFred League of Legends tournament, beating Bobby George 7–5 in the opening match.
 Bristow failed to maintain his form, however, and did not win another match in the tournament, failing to qualify for the semi-finals and finishing bottom of the League of Legends table.
 In 2004, Bristow played John Lowe, with Bristow showing glimpses of his old form in winning the match 6 legs to 1.